Certora/safeguard/README.md

 - **detectors/Uniswap**
   This folder is used mainly for local testing of the Safeguard Uniswap app.
 It includes tools and scripts to simulate and detect specific conditions on Uniswap.
   - **safeguard**
-    Contains all the information and source code related to the safeguard app.
+    Contains all the information and source code related to the Safeguard app.
 Detailed instructions on how to configure and use safeguard are located inside this folder at [safeguard/README.md](safeguard/README.md).

   The rest of the repository follows the standard geth layout, ensuring compatibility with existing workflows while extending functionality with the above modules.